indykoning/recipe-franz-plugin-manager/README.md

  To function correctly.

-Once you have placed this in it's correct folder you'll need to run `npm install` to download the dependencies
+ `npm install` should be executed automatically when the script starts.

 ## Features
  * Add/Remove Plugins